The best way to beat your competition?

 This is where Monitor Backlinks comes in handy again.
 If you already added your competitors from the previous step, this’ll be much easier!

-From the Competitors tab, click on the competitor you want to analyze to see all their current backlinks:
+From the Competitor Links tab, click on the competitor you want to analyze to see all their current backlinks:

 Go through their backlinks, paying special attention to the “Anchor & Backlink” column: